 Global M&A Insights: Turbulent times

 After an H1 filled with turmoil and uncertainty, our report looks behind the numbers for silver linings.
-We also take a deep dive into private capital and examine the reasons behind the growth in real estate M&A, analyse how the growth capital market will develop, consider the deal levers available to minority investors, and find out what the growth in core plus infrastructure investing means for deal terms.
+We also take a deep dive into private capital and examine the reasons behind the real estate M&A boom, analyse how the growth capital market will develop, consider the deal levers available to minority investors, and find out what the growth in core plus infrastructure investing means for deal terms.

 Highlights from the report

 - H1 data shows a drop in global M&A transactions, but it was still a historically strong half year

 - Real estate M&A climbed 16% by value, driven by interest in post-pandemic assets

 - Growth capital is coming into period of change due to macroeconomic factors

 - Deal protections for minority investments will become ever more important